JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 3. Validate the model and automate the data extraction and prediction using Requests library and APIs
 4. Make an APP for better UI

-## Data collection
+## Data preparation
 ### Flow data
-Data collection is the most time-consuming task so far as I am aiming to collect 20 years of daily flow data for the modelling.
+Collecting the data is a time-consuming task so far, as hydrology data often suffers discontinuity, and I aim to collect 20 years of data.
 According to [the draught permit application](https://www.southernwater.co.uk/media/7278/11-description_of_the_proposal-1.pdf) by Southern Water(section 2.3.3), the HOF of River Test is measured by summing the readings of the following gauge stations:
 1. River Great Test at Testwood
 2. River Blackwater at Ower